Skip to main content

 Needed resources:

 • AWS account where we will auto-spawn EC2 instance.
 We will use t3a.small instance (2 vCPUs, 2GB RAM) which costs ~14$ per month in us-east-1 region (cheapest region).
-Also it will take $2 per month for EBS gp2 storage (20GB) for EC2 instance
+Also it will take $2 per month for EBS gp2 storage (20GB) for EC2 instance.

-The setup has next features:
+The setup shape:

 • Changes in infrastructure including changing server type, adding S3 Bucket, changing size of sever disk is also can be done by commiting code to repo.